dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 # 5. Get AWS AMI ID

 As this is not a dynatrace API call and is purely to get an AMI ID we will not cover this in as much detail.
 For more information on it please see the [aws documentation](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeImages.html).
 This request polls the AWS API to get the latest Ubuntu AMI in your region, it is filtered to the Ubuntu Cloud Account.
 This way when you launch an ec2 instance in the next step it will use this AMI to ensure you are on an up-to-date version.
-WHen you send the request the AMI ID will be stored as environment variable ImageId.
+When you send the request the AMI ID will be stored as environment variable ImageId.

 **Executing the request**
 1. Open the Get AWS AMI ID request.